FrancoisPorcher/FutureLatents/models/README.md

 This directory contains the model components used by FutureLatents.

-All architectures are implemented in a single file, `DiT.py`, which provides the transformer backbone (`DiT`), a deterministic `PredictorTransformer` and two wrapper models: `LatentVideoModel` for flow matching and `DeterministicLatentVideoModel` for direct latent prediction.
-Model behaviour is configured through the `model` section of the YAML configuration files, for
+The transformer backbone and related blocks live in `DiT.py`, while `models.py` contains the wrapper models that assemble the backbone for flow-matching and deterministic prediction. `DiT.py` provides the diffusion transformer (`DiT`) and a deterministic `PredictorTransformer`, and `models.py` defines the `LatentVideoModel` for flow matching and the `DeterministicLatentVideoModel` for direct latent prediction.
+Model behaviour is configured through the `model` section of the YAML configuration files, for example:
-example:

 ```yaml
 model: